3rd Arkansas Consolidated Infantry Regiment: Organization

 On 22 January 1865, Major General Churchill was ordered to move his division to Minden, Louisiana, and occupy winter quarters.
-On 23 January 1865, Major General Churchill sent a dispatch to Colonel Hawthorn at Dooley's Ferry and directed his movement to Minden, Louisiana.
+The next day, Churchill sent a dispatch to Colonel Hawthorn at Dooley's Ferry and directed his movement to Minden, Louisiana.

-Union commanders in the Department of the Gulf reported on March 20, 1865 that General McNair's brigade was composed of the 1st, 2nd and 3rd Consolidated Regiments, Commanded by Colonels Cravens, Ried, and Williams respectively and that the regiments were made up of paroled prisoners from Vicksburg and Port Hudson.
+Union commanders in the Department of the Gulf reported on March 20, 1865, that General McNair's brigade was composed of the 1st, 2nd and 3rd Consolidated Regiments, commanded by Colonels Cravens, Ried, and Williams, respectively, and that the regiments were made up of paroled prisoners from Vicksburg and Port Hudson.
 The report provided their location as Minden, Louisiana, with the rest of Churchill's Division.
-In early April 1865, the division concentrated near Shreaveport Louisiana, and then moved to Marshall, Texas by mid April 1865.
+In early April 1865, the division concentrated near Shreaveport, Louisiana, and then moved to Marshall, Texas, by mid April.